psteitz/invitation/calculus/derivatives.md

 ### Canonical example - velocity and distance
 Consider an object moving along the positive real axis.
 Assume that it starts at $0$ at time $t = 0$ and at any time $t>0$ its position measured in feet is $d(t).$

 Suppose that the object is moving at a constant velocity of $5$ feet per second.

+Write a formula for $d(t)$

 Draw the graph of $d(t)$